Installing and setting up an over-the-air TV antenna is a great way to get free TV.

 Long coaxial runs can affect signal quality at times, with an inline unit needing to be added.

 How Do You Install a Pre-Amplifier Signal Booster?

 Pre-amplifiers are usually attached directly to the antenna boosting signal before it goes into a home.

-There may be cases where the signal is just too far away but in most scenarios, a booster will be of real benefit.
+There may be cases where the signal is just too far away, but a booster will be of real benefit in most scenarios.

 Setting up a TV amplifier is simple as the line from the antenna simply plugs into the input, and the line-out goes to the TV.

 Do you have a favorite TV signal booster?
-Let us known in the comments below.
+Let us know in the comments below.